mauiaaron/apple2/README.md

 Apple //ix
 ==========

-Apple2ix is an Apple //e (8bit 65c02 CPU) emulator designed to work on varios POSIX platforms.
+Apple2ix is an Apple //e (8bit 65c02 CPU) emulator designed to work on various POSIX platforms.

 Lineage
 -------